AlbertMentat/AlbertMentat.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm a senior student from [SJTU Paris Elite Institute of Technology](https://speit.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 Currently I am a undergraduate at [Center for Brain-like Computing and Machine Intelligence (BCMI)](https://bcmi.sjtu.edu.cn/), under the supervision of [Weilong Zheng](https://weilongzheng.github.io/).
 My reasearch interests in affective brain-computer interfaces.
-Now I focus on Emotion Recognition in natural states and Large Brain Model.
+Now I focus on Emotion Recognition in a natural states and Large Brain Model.
 If you have any interest in it, please feel free to discuss with me.

 News
 ======